 Fashionistas should check out the Fashion Museum, which showcases designs and styles from the past 400 years.
 This is also a good stop for those with children, as there is a dress up room where they can try on clothing from different periods.

-Bath’s quirkier museums include the Haynes International Motor Museum, located just outside Bath, which has more than 400 cars from throughout motoring history.
-The Museum of Bath at Work, which explores the different working methods in Bath over the past 2000 years, is another highlight, whilst postal collectibles and fun, interactive games can be found at the Bath Postal Museum.
+Bath’s more unusual museums include the Haynes International Motor Museum, located just outside Bath, which has more than 400 cars from throughout motoring history.
+The Museum of Bath at Work, which explores the different working methods in Bath over the past 2000 years, is another highlight, while postal collectibles and fun, interactive games can be found at the Bath Postal Museum.

-With so much to discover in the city, having your own Bath holiday letting is a great option, so that you and your travel companions can rest comfortably after exciting days in the city.
+With so much to discover in Bath, renting your own Bath holiday cottage is a great option, so that you and your travel companions can rest comfortably after exciting days in the city.

 The spa town of Bath - from fine architecture to splendid gardens